Department of Human Development and Family StudiesEnhancing Healthy Development

-Through training and research, we examine human development across the lifespan in the context of families, schools, communities, and culture.
+Through training, research, and engagement, we examine human development across the lifespan in the context of families, schools, communities, and culture.

 Our programs are the pathway for you to learn about the cognitive, emotional, social, and physical development in humans.
 You will apply your knowledge on issues relating to stages across the lifespan and how it impacts culture and families.

-You have the option to do a 90-hour practicum in addition to your 200-320 hour internship.
+You have the option to do a 75-hour practicum in addition to your 160–240-hour internship.
 There are opportunities to get involved in research, teaching, and peer advising too.

 The ECC offers programming for young children, trains students for careers in the field of early childhood, and provides opportunities for research related to children, families, and early childhood education.